List of Spider Riders characters: Other Invectid Warriors

 Weeval is a weevil-type Invectid and Grasshop's wife.
-She appears taller than her husband and makes big curfews on him which he must follow or he would not get his dinner.
-She may have a goof for a husband, but he's her goof.
-When Hunter told her that Grasshop was safe, Weeval was very relieved.
-She cares very much for Grasshop and also has two little children.
-Weeval and her two children were scared when the ground started shaking and wanted Grasshop to come home and save them.
-Upon hoping for this, Grasshop walked in the door much to their delight.
+She appears taller than her husband and makes big curfews on him which he must follow or else he would not get his dinner.
+She cares for Grasshop and their two children.
+When the ground started shaking and they wanted Grasshop to come home and save them, they are delighted when he returns.
 She is only named in the English dub.